anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.rst

    vulnerability analysis, scans etc. These images should also be signed from trusted sources.
--  **Containers**: A lightweight and portable executable image that contains software and all of its dependencies.
-The containers need to be prevented from accessing the underlying OS like loading of kernel modules, mounting of directories of underlying OS etc and it must be ensured that containers don't run in privileged mode.
+-  **Containers**: A lightweight and portable executable image that contains software and all of the dependencies.
+The containers need to be prevented from accessing the underlying OS capabilities like loading of kernel modules, mounting of directories of the underlying OS, etc., and running in privileged mode.
 -  **Pods**: A Pod represents a set of running containers on a Kubernetes Cluster.
    Kubernetes inherently offers pod security policies that define a set of